cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/_index.md

 {{% asset-tag-definition %}} You can add multiple tags to an asset.
 Use tags to:

 - Map your assets to external systems, such as your vulnerability management application or task tracking software.
 Add the asset identifier in your third-party system as a tag.
+- Associate other metadata such as vulnerabilities in external systems to Cobalt assets.
 - Assign internal teams or business units to manage specific assets in Cobalt.
 - Assign a compliance audit type the asset is subject to, such as `SOC 2`, `PCI-DSS`, or `CREST`.